hhandika/segui/website/docs/cli-usage/extract.md

 ## Specifying output directory and format

 By default, the output files will be written into `SEGUL-Extract` directory.
-To change the directory name, use the `--ouput` or `-o` option.
+To change the directory name, use the `--output` or `-o` option.
 For the output files, the matched sequences will be written in nexus format using the alignment original name.
 You can change the output format using `--output-format` (or `-F` in short version) option.
 For example, below we will change both the output directory and the output format of the resulting files.

 ```Bash
 segul extract --dir alignments/ --input-format nexus --re="^Mus" output Mus-alignment/ --output-format Fasta